marvinneugebauer/Deep-Learning-Projects/README.md

 # Description of the Projects

-## Projects with Feed Forward Networks
+## Projects on Feed Forward Networks

 - **Project: Adding Machine**
     +  In this project, we build a feedforward neural network (FFN) capable of adding two integers between -10 and 10.
 To ensure the consistency of our results, we conduct an experiment by constructing the same model architecture ten times and evaluating the obtained results.
 The file that contains the code is  ``adding_machine.ipynb``.